 Anyone who engages in tree removal, tree cutting, or injury to the tree without the owner's permission is liable for compensating the tree owner.

 A storm knocked down my neighbor's tree limb onto my property, damaging my house, car, and yard furniture.
 Is he responsible for the damages?

 The court will probably apply a reasonable care standard.
 If your neighbor took reasonable care to maintain the tree branch, and the tree branch did not seem to a reasonable person to be threatening to fall, then probably not.
 If a reasonable person could not have avoided this from happening in any way, then it will be deemed an Act of God, and the neighbor will not be liable.

 My neighbor's tree looks like it's going to fall on my house.
 What should I do?

 Landowners are responsible for maintaining the trees on their property.
 Legally, they have two duties: make reasonable inspections and take care to ensure the tree is safe.
-Therefore, if a reasonable inspection shows that the tree could be dangerous, your neighbor is responsible for the tree removal.
 If your neighbor does not remove the dangerous tree, and the tree does in fact cause damage, your neighbor can be held liable.

 If you have spoken to your neighbor about the tree issue, and he has not done anything about it you do have laws that protect you.
 The tree may constitute a nuisance, by interfering with your use and enjoyment of your own property.
 You could file a nuisance claim, and if the court finds that the true is a nuisance, the court may order the tree removed.